This page has been regularly be updated with changes as they have been announced for 2023.

 Student Loan deductions

-The student plan 1 and plan 2 loan deduction thresholds applicable from 6th April 2023 have been confirmed.
-The plan 4 and postgraduate thresholds applicable are yet to be announced..
+The student plan threshold applicable from 6th April 2023 have been confirmed.

-The statutory payments for April 2023 have yet to be announced and are subject to a CPI increase of (yet to be confirmed)%.
+The statutory payments for April 2023 have been announced being subject to the CPI increase of 10.1%.

 Statutory Parental Payments: